JIghtuse/ccommand/README.md

     mkdir build && cd build
     cmake .. && make

+### Examples

+Examples can be found in examples/ directory.
+You can found build instructions in following section and in root CMakeLists.txt file.

 ### Usage

 Following example can be saved to file ping.c and then built and run like this: